TheFreeman193/android-xml-converter-windows/README.md

 abxtool xml2abx [-i] input [output]
 ```

-- When invoked with the '-i' argument, the output of a successful conversion will overwrite the original input file.
+- When invoked with the `-i` argument, the output of a successful conversion will overwrite the original input file.
-- Output can be '-' to use `stdout`.
+- For abx2xml, output can be '-' to use `stdout`.
+- For xml2abx, input can be '-' to use `stdin`.

 ## Credits